 Use the downloads below to build and implement an emergency preparedness program in your organization.

 When working on a unique project or in a remote location, be sure to find out if the local public safety agencies are prepared to handle all types of emergencies.
 If not, you will need to come up with a contingency plan in the event of an emergency.
-To discuss emergency planning in more detail, contact your Pinnacol safety consultant or Safety On Call at email@example.com.
+To discuss emergency planning in more detail, contact your Pinnacol safety consultant or visit our Safety Hub for more information on safety services and training options.

 Don't forget to use a training roster to document your employee safety training.